-- a summary of your project including key objectives and outcomes - a background of your organisation and your key management staff

-- scope of the project and overview of project activities, including milestones - project timeline - a breakdown of roles and responsibilities - a communication plan identifying key stakeholders - a risk management framework identifying risks, impacts and mitigation strategies.
+- a summary of your project including key objectives and outcomes - background of your organisation and your key management staff - scope of the project and overview of project activities, including milestones - project timeline - a breakdown of roles and responsibilities - a communication plan identifying key stakeholders a risk management framework identifying risks, impacts and mitigation strategies.

 7.2.
-Joint applications
+Joint (consortia) applications

 We recognise that some organisations may want to join together as a group to deliver a project.
 In these circumstances, you must appoint a lead organisation.
 Only the lead organisation can submit the application form and enter into the grant agreement with the Commonwealth.
-The application should identify all members of the proposed group and include a letter of support from each of the project partners.
-Each letter of support should be for the Round 5 application and include:
+The application must identify all other members of the proposed group and include a letter of support from each of the project partners.
+Each letter of support should include: